ImbueProgram/imbue-program-docs/program/software/getting_started.md

 You can take this nodeschool tutorial to complete your knowledge.

 Open a **terminal** and type `npm install -g learnyoubash`, press enter, and later type `learnyoubash`.
 You will need to have [node](program/backend/node.md) installed.

-## Command Line Interface (CLI)
-> A command-line interface (CLI) processes commands to a computer program in the form of lines of text.
-The program which handles the interface is called a command-line interpreter or command-line processor.
-Operating systems implement a command-line interface in a shell for interactive access to operating system functions or services.
-Such access was primarily provided to users by computer terminals starting in the mid-1960s, and continued to be used throughout the 1970s and 1980s on VAX/VMS, Unix systems and personal computer systems including DOS, CP/M and Apple DOS.

-If you want to learn the basics you can follow the next video tutorial:

-Or if you prefer to read, use [this tutorial](https://tutorial.djangogirls.org/en/intro_to_command_line/)

-<iframe width="560" height="315" src="https://www.youtube.com/embed/oxuRxtrO2Ag" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Git